Below is information on each partner participating in America Saves Week.

 Visit Summit Credit Union website for more information.

 UW Credit Union

 UW Credit Union was founded on the simple belief that everyone deserves financial strength.
-They are a full-service, member-owned financial institution dedicated to helping individuals reach their goals.
-Founded in 1931 by professors and academics at UW-Madison and over the past 90 years their membership has expanded beyond university campuses to include communities all over the state and across the globe but they still remain committed to supporting members’ financial well-being, lifting up communities through sustainable practices, and empowering their employees to thrive.
+We are a full-service, member-owned financial institution dedicated to helping individuals reach their goals.
+Founded in 1931 by professors and academics at UW-Madison.
+Over the past 90 years our membership has expanded beyond university campuses to include communities all over the state and across the globe but we still remain committed to supporting members’ financial well-being, lifting up communities through sustainable practices, and empowering individuals to thrive.